Human trafficking: Psychological

-Short-term impact – psychological coercion
+Short-term impact

 The use of coercion by perpetrators and traffickers involves the use of extreme control.
 Perpetrators expose the victim to high amounts of psychological stress induced by threats, fear, and physical and emotional violence.
 Tactics of coercion are reportedly used in three phases of trafficking: recruitment, initiation, and indoctrination.
 During the initiation phase, traffickers use foot-in-the-door techniques of persuasion to lead their victims into various trafficking industries.
 This manipulation creates an environment where the victim becomes completely dependent upon the authority of the trafficker.
 Traffickers take advantage of family dysfunction, homelessness, and history of childhood abuse to psychologically manipulate women and children into the trafficking industry.

 One form of psychological coercion particularly common in cases of sex trafficking and forced prostitution is Stockholm syndrome.
 Many women entering into the sex trafficking industry are minors who have already experienced prior sexual abuse.
 Traffickers take advantage of young girls by luring them into the business through force and coercion, but more often through false promises of love, security, and protection.
 This form of coercion works to recruit and initiate the victim into the life of a sex worker, while also reinforcing a "trauma bond", also known as Stockholm syndrome.
-Stockholm syndrome is a psychological response where the victim becomes attached to his or her perpetrator.
+Stockholm syndrome is a psychological response where the victim becomes attached to their perpetrator.

 The goal of a trafficker is to turn a human being into a slave.
 To do this, perpetrators employ tactics that can lead to the psychological consequence of learned helplessness for the victims, where they sense that they no longer have any autonomy or control over their lives.
 Traffickers may hold their victims captive, expose them to large amounts of alcohol or use drugs, keep them in isolation, or withhold food or sleep.
 During this time the victim often begins to feel the onset of depression, guilt and self-blame, anger and rage, and sleep disturbances, PTSD, numbing, and extreme stress.
 Under these pressures, the victim can fall into the hopeless mental state of learned helplessness.

 For victims specifically trafficked for the purpose of forced prostitution and sexual slavery, initiation into the trade is almost always characterized by violence.
-Traffickers employ practices of sexual abuse, torture, brainwashing, repeated rape and physical assault until the victim submits to his or her fate as a sexual slave.
+Traffickers employ practices of sexual abuse, torture, brainwashing, repeated rape and physical assault until the victim submits to their fate as a sexual slave.
 Victims experience verbal threats, social isolation, and intimidation before they accept their role as a prostitute.

 For those enslaved in situations of forced labor, learned helplessness can also manifest itself through the trauma of living as a slave.
 Reports indicate that captivity for the person and financial gain of their owners adds additional psychological trauma.
-Victims are often cut off from all forms of social connection, as isolation allows the perpetrator to destroy the victim's sense of self and increase his or her dependence on the perpetrator.
+Victims are often cut off from all forms of social connection, as isolation allows the perpetrator to destroy the victim's sense of self and increase their dependence on the perpetrator.